 - Crusting of the lashes, especially on awakening in the morning

 Treating Conjunctivitis: Contact your primary care provider if you have any symptoms of conjunctivitis.
 Treatment of conjunctivitis depends on the cause.
 Antibiotic ointments or eye drops may be prescribed if bacteria may be causing the conjunctivitis.

 - Virus – There is no treatment, though cold compresses on the eyes will make you feel more comfortable.
 The infection should clear up in one to two weeks.

-- Allergies – Antihistamines may keep the allergies under control.
+- Allergies – Antihistamines and other medicines may keep the allergies under control.
 Cold compresses on the eyes usually help.